FAQs

 What are the commitments for Once Instructors?

-The designated support staff (a paraprofessional, instructional assistant, interventionist, community volunteer, etc.) provides 15-minute, 1:1 sessions for at least 10 students each day.
+The goal is for designated support staff (a paraprofessional, instructional assistant, interventionist, community volunteer, etc.) to provide 15-minute, 1:1 sessions for at least 10 students each day.

-What are the commitments for the point person at a school?
+What are the responsibilites of the point person at a school?

 The point person for Once at a given school will be the contact person for scheduling, questions, and concerns.
 This person will work closely with Once and serve as a resource for the instructors in the school.